Stephen Friedman Gallery at Venice Biennale

 'Nigeria Imaginary', curated by Nigerian-British curator Aindrea Emelife, explores different viewpoints and constructed ideas, memories of and nostalgia for Nigeria, with a scope that is cross-generational and inter-geographic.
 The artists were chosen for their unique perspectives on Nigeria, with a selection of artists who grew up in Nigeria and within the Diaspora curated to capture a sense of optimism imbued in inherited and collective cultural history.
 Emelife explains, ‘Nigeria Imaginary looks at the many Nigerias that live in our minds: the Nigeria that could be and is yet to be.’

-Curated by Adriano Pedrosa, the exhibition will take place in the Central Pavilion (Giardini) and in the Arsenale, and is divided into two sections: the 'Nucleo Contemporaneo' and the 'Nucleo Storico'.
+Curated by Adriano Pedrosa, the exhibition takes place in the Central Pavilion (Giardini) and in the Arsenale, and is divided into two sections: the 'Nucleo Contemporaneo' and the 'Nucleo Storico'.

 The title 'Stranieri Ovunque - Foreigners Everywhere' is drawn from a series of works started in 2004 by the Paris-born and Palermo-based Claire Fontaine collective.
 The works consist of neon sculptures in different colours that render in a growing number of languages the words "Foreigners Everywhere”.
 The phrase comes, in turn, from the name of a Turin collective who fought racism and xenophobia in Italy in the early 2000s.